TelegramBots/book/src/2/send-msg/send-html.md

 - `small` or `large` _(size of the preview image)_
 - `above`

+Note: the `<preview>` tag must appear after the text of the message, and only if no media is specified

 ## Sending keyboards

 Note: the `<keyboard>..</keyboard>` section must be at the end of the message